Suzanne joined the Department of Continuing Medical Education in October of 2010.

 Certified:<br /> Adult Nurse Practitioner

 Dr. Ly is an Assistant Clinical Professor in the Department of Biomedical Sciences at the University of New England College of Osteopathic Medicine (UNE COM) and the Co-Director of the Osteopathic Medical Knowledge (OMK) Course in Year 1.
 She teaches pharmacology and therapeutics in Years 1 and 2 of the undergraduate medical education curriculum.
-Dr. Ly earned her Bachelor of Arts in Psychology with a Minor in Education from Temple University, Doctor of Pharmacy from Temple University School of Pharmacy, and Doctor of Education in Educational Leadership from University of New England.
-She is licensed to practice as a clinical pharmacist in the State of Maine and Commonwealth of...
+Dr. Ly earned her Bachelor of Arts in Psychology with a Minor in Education from Temple University, Doctor of Pharmacy from Temple University School of Pharmacy,...
 Read More

 Dr. May was appointed in the Department of Biomedical Sciences at the University of New England College of Medicine in 2013.
 She was previously appointed in the Department of Biological Sciences at Towson University from 2010-2013, and held the Fisher Endowed Chair of Biological Sciences from 2012-2013, and was appointed as a postdoctoral fellow and then a research assistant professor in the Department of Infectious Diseases and Pathology at the University of Florida.
 Dr. May earned her B.S. degree in...
 Read More